View of Split on a 3-Day Split, Itinerary, Croatia

 amzing Split Bell Tower Sunset, Croatia

-To help fellow travelers, we’ve devised a 3-Day Split Itinerary that incorporates sea, mountains, history, and cuisine – which is the best way to experience Split.
-But we will warn you, a 3 day trip to Split will most likely leave you wanting more!
+We’ve devised a 3-Day Split Itinerary that incorporates sea, mountains, history, and cuisine.
+But we warn you, a three day trip to Split will most likely leave you wanting more!

-On a recent trip, we were interested not only in retracing our steps to our favorite spots, but in discovering new Split experiences, as well.
-With the help of Adiona Travel, experts for local insight and adventures in Split and all of Dalmatia, we created this fabulous Split trip.
+Recently, we were not only interested in revisiting our favorite spots, but also discovering new Split experiences.
+With the help of Adiona Travel, experts for local insight and adventures, we created this fabulous Split trip.

-Save, Bookmark or Pin our Split Itinerary for your vacation to Croatia!
+Save, Bookmark or Pin our Split Travel Guide for your vacation to Croatia!

 DAY 1 – Must-See Split

-Colors of Republic Square, Split, CroatiaAfter getting checked into your Split apartment, get acquainted with the city by immersing yourself in the Old Town and strolling the waterfront Riva.
+Colors of Republic Square, Split, CroatiaAfter getting checked into your Split accommodation, get acquainted with the city by immersing yourself in the Old Town and strolling the waterfront Riva.

 Take a Split Walking Tour